Tuesday, May 19, 2026

 but if that is the opinion of the establishment

-Comment: By “the establishment” he is referring to the likes of Anthony Fauci, Albert Bourla, and bill Gates, none of whom took the vaccine themselves.
+Comment: By “the establishment” he is referring to the likes of Anthony Fauci, Albert Bourla, and Bill Gates, none of whom took the vaccine themselves.

 Within a year of this exchange, I was able to update with much more disparaging news.
 You can see it all in this post and this one.